 Bryan Haynes of Troutman Pepper’s Tobacco Team was quoted in a recent article by Emily Field of Law360 discussing FDA’s recently-announced proposal that would limit nicotine levels in combusted tobacco products.

-Haynes noted that this proposal, along with FDA’s other recent proposals to ban menthol in cigarettes and flavors in cigars can be summed up
+Haynes noted that this proposal, along with FDA’s other recent proposals to ban menthol in cigarettes and flavors in

 The US Food and Drug Administration (FDA) recently announced plans to publish a proposed rule that would establish a maximum nicotine level in cigarettes and certain “other combusted tobacco products.”
 At the moment, it is not clear what “other combusted products” FDA might have in mind.
 According to the Spring 2022 Unified Agenda of Regulatory and Deregulatory Actions, FDA is targeting May 2023 to issue the proposed rule, but that could always change.